EmojiTwo/emojitwo/README.md

 # Emojione

 Version 2.x of Emojione is no longer supported by [Ranks.com](https://emojione.com).
-Version 3 has a slightly different design and new, more restrictive licensing terms.
+Versions 3 and 4 have slightly different desigsn and new, more restrictive licensing terms.
 Some people prefer the flat cartoon design and the FOSS license with actual access to the SVG sources.

 # Emojitwo

 The artwork of the second generation of the web's first complete open source emoji set.
 It is and will stay 100% free and open source.

+**We need help** from graphic designers to make more glyphs!
+See the [milestones](https://github.com/EmojiTwo/emojitwo/milestones), [projects](https://github.com/EmojiTwo/emojitwo/projects) and especially the issues tagged [`character artwork`](https://github.com/EmojiTwo/emojitwo/labels/character%20artwork) for details.
+Do not be afraid to ask for assistance, also boldly send pull requests.
+Every year Uniucode aims to release a couple dozen new emojis.
+Some of them come with gender and skin tone variants, but at least the latter can be generated automatically.

 ## Differences between Emojitwo and Emojione 2.x

 Emojitwo is restricted to the artwork, i.e. image files.
 SVG is its native format.
 Everything else is derived from that.

-As of its initial release in April 2017, Emojitwo did not contain any additional artwork.

 ### Additions